sheshekabob/plants/Eggplant/README.md

        region="-933,-101,4669,4296"
        fit="cover">
 <param ve-image
-       label="Company School"
+       label="Made in Calcutta in the 19th century, kampani kalam or "Company School" watercolour painting on paper of Solanum melongena" description="Company School"
-       description="Kampani kalam or Company School watercolour painting on paper of Solanum melongena.
-Calcutta, India, 19th century" license="CC BY-SA 4.0"
+       license="CC BY-SA 4.0"
        attribution="© The Trustees of the British Museum" url="https://media.britishmuseum.org/media/Repository/Documents/2014_10/17_10/26991ccc_7559_460b_ad27_a3c700aa9665/mid_01032763_001.jpg"
        region="-239,-50,1197,1102"
        fit="cover">
 <param ve-image
-       label="A woman pulling giant aubergines from a tree" description="Made in West Bengal, a watercolor of a woman harvesting a giant eggplant is in the style of Kalighat painting, known for its depictions of everyday life." license="Public domain"
+       label="Made in West Bengal, a watercolor of a woman harvesting a giant eggplant is in the style of Kalighat painting, known for its depictions of everyday life" description="A woman pulling giant aubergines from a tree" license="Public domain"
        attribution="A woman pulling giant aubergines from a tree.
 Watercolour.
 Wellcome Collection. https://wellcomecollection.org/works/buu2vm47.
 Public domain." url="https://iiif.wellcomecollection.org/image/V0044992/full/640%2C/0/default.jpg"